sjp/Sherlock/README.md

 {
     bool isLocked = exampleFile.IsFileLocked(); // returns true as example.txt is locked

-    // find out who is locking the process, which should describe the current process ISet<IProcessInfo> lockingProcesses = exampleFile.GetLockingProcesses();
+    // find out who is locking the file, which should describe the current process IEnumerable<IProcessInfo> lockingProcesses = exampleFile.GetLockingProcesses();
 }
 ```